-While day-to-day activities and schedules vary based on the needs of each individual and team, below is a snapshot of a “day in the life” for students at Open Sky.
-Guides empower the students to create the structure of the day while upholding a culture of physical and emotional safety, support, and accountability.
+While day-to-day activities and schedules vary based on the needs of each individual and team, below is a snapshot of a “day in the life” for students at Open Sky Wilderness Therapy.
+Our trained guides empower the students to create the structure of the day while upholding a culture of physical and emotional safety, support, and accountability.
 The overview below provides a glimpse of daily components that occur on days at base camp, on expedition, or both.

 BASE CAMP AND EXPEDITION